natelindev/tsdav/docs/docs/caldav/calendarQuery.md

 ### Behavior

-it will send out calendar-query REPORT request, after server applies the filters and parse the response xml to extract an array of [DAVCalendarObject](../types/DAVCalendarObject.md) data.
+send a calendar-query REPORT request, after server applies the filters and parse the response xml to extract an array of [DAVCalendarObject](../types/DAVCalendarObject.md) data.